hungnguyen1503/coder/README.md

 - 💾 Regular backups of PostgreSQL data recommended
 - 📈 Monitor system resources using Netdata
 - 🔒 Keep images updated for security patches

+## 📦 Version Management
+Service versions are managed in the `docker-compose.yaml` file:
+- Traefik: v2.10.7
+- Netdata: v1.44.2
+- Coder: v2.21.3
+- PostgreSQL: 16.2

+To update versions:
+1. Edit the image tags in `docker-compose.yaml`
+2. Run `docker-compose pull` to fetch new images
+3. Run `docker-compose up -d` to apply changes